szytko/has_friends/README.markdown

 	# John wants to be friend with Mary
 	# always return a friendship object
 	john.be_friends_with(mary, "Hi Mary!
 I have worked with you on Meroy Merlin!")

+	# Creating a new Relation kind
+	Relation.create(:name => "coworker")

+	# You can pass kind of relationship, when...
+	john.be_friends_with(mary, "Hi Mary!
+I have worked with you on Meroy Merlin!", [:coworker])

+	# if you specify a non existent Relation,
+	# it will create a new Relation
+	# and associate then to friendship
+	john.be_friends_with(mary, "Hi Mary!
+I have worked with you on Meroy Merlin!", [:coworker, :friend])
+	# In this case, friend is a new relation

 	# are they friends?
 	john.friends?(mary) ==> false